The Sara Lee Trust - Therapy Services

 therapies, counselling, and therapeutic group activities, all free of charge.

 The Trust delivers over 80 hours of therapy care per week to local people, including patients of St Michael’s Hospice, and The Rye, Winchelsea and District Memorial Hospital, where we have treatment rooms and provide care on the wards.
-We also provide therapy in the community by visiting patients in their own homes, and are currently developing a Therapy Centre in Bexhill.
+We also provide therapy in the community by visiting patients in their own homes and at our Therapy Centre in Bexhill.

 A life-threatening illness can affect your life in many ways, including how you see yourself, relate to others, feel about life, and think about the future.
-One to one counselling can help support you through this process.
+Counselling and Cognitive Behavioural Therapy (CBT) can help support you through this process.
 Family members and carers can also benefit from the opportunity to explore their thoughts and feelings when a loved one has a life-threatening diagnosis.
+For more information, you can download our leaflets on Counselling and Cognitive Behavioural Therapy (CBT).

 Therapeutic Group Activities